ankitects/faqs/src/getting-help.md

 ## Asking good questions

 With the exception of AnkiMobile, Anki and its support is provided free of charge, by people who generously volunteer their time.
-They are not obligated to help you, and if you post rude or unclear questions, it discourages people from answering you.
+Please bear this in mind when posting - if you are rude and demanding, or have made no effort to solve the problem on your own, people are less likely to want to help you.

-To increase the chances of getting an answer, please try to resolve the issue on your own first:
+Please start by trying to resolve the issue on your own:

 - Read the [getting started](https://docs.ankiweb.net/#/getting-started) section
   of the manual, and check out the intro videos.